 Qualitative audits and voice scorecards

 - Sample broadly: pull five representative items across modalities — long-form blog, short video, social post, ad creative, podcast segment — to avoid sampling bias.
+Design a rubric: include pillars such as Clarity, Empathy, Authority, Conciseness, Brand Lexicon.
+Score 0–5 and capture concrete examples.

 - Prioritize fixes: convert low scores into triaged action items (rewrite, brief template, voice training).